- This event has passed.

 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

-Registrants will receive an email within a week of the course containing instructions on how to access the webinar and printable course materials, such as, the PowerPoint handouts.
+Registrants will receive an email within a week of the course containing instructions on how to access the live webinar and printable course materials, such as, the PowerPoint handouts.